Job Specification

 Minimum of eighteen (18) years of age.

-position must submit acceptable proof of meeting the above indicated requirements.
+must submit acceptable proof of meeting the above indicated

-Police Training Commission and Agency Training course standards
+New Jersey Police Training Commission and agency training

-for juvenile correction officers and shall be employed as
+for juvenile correctional police officers and shall be employed as

-juvenile correction officers pursuant to Section 6 of P.L.1995
+juvenile correctional police officers pursuant to Section 6

 KNOWLEDGE AND ABILITIES:

-policies, and procedures relating to the operations and custody
+and procedures relating to the operations and custody programs of

-programs of a correctional institution or facility housing
+a correctional institution or facility housing juvenile offenders.

-Knowledge of problems and circumstances likely to be encountered
+Knowledge of the problems and circumstances likely to be

-in a work environment involving the social rehabilitation, care,
+encountered in a work environment involving the social rehabilitation,

 deprived of specific freedoms throughout a custodial supervision